Rath Yatra (Ahmedabad)

-It is celebrated as a Lokotsav (public festival) of the state of Gujarat.
-The Ahmedabad Rath Yatra is the third largest Rath Yatra festival after those in Puri and Kolkata that are celebrated on the same day.
+Held as a Lokotsav (public festival) of Gujarat, the Ahmedabad Rath Yatra is the third largest in India, following the Rath Yatras in Puri and Kolkata, which are also celebrated on the same day.

+During the 2023 Rath Yatra procession in Ahmedabad on June 20, a balcony collapse on the route in Dariyapur locality tragically resulted in one fatality and eight injuries.

 Legend

-Jagannath came in the dream of Narsimhadas and after that incident, he started to celebrate Rath Yatra in 1878.
+According to tradition, Narsimhadas, a saintly figure, dreamt of Lord Jagannath, which is believed to have inspired the commencement of the Rath Yatra festival at the Jagannath Temple in Ahmedabad in 1878.

 Traditions

-The Raths (chariots) were made from coconut tree by the devotees of Khalas caste from Bharuch.
-Chariots are still driven by people from that caste.
+Traditionally, the Rath Yatra procession features chariots (known as raths) constructed from coconut wood by devotees from the Khalas community of Bharuch.
+Members of this community continue to serve as the chariot drivers in the procession.

 Jalayatra

-Jalayatra have been carried out on Jayestha Shukla Purnima when Jagannath, Balrama and Subhdra symbolically go to the maternal uncle's home at SaraspurDarshana in temple closed that day.
+Jalayatra have been carried out on Jayestha Shukla Purnima when Jagannath, Balrama and Subhdra symbolically go to the maternal uncle's home at Saraspur.
+Darshana in temple closed that day.
 Jalayatra of Jagannath to Sabarmati river come with a procession and perform the Ganga Poojan, returning with vessels of water for the Abhisheka to Jagannath.
 After performing the Shodashopchar Poojan Vidhi by chanting the vedic mantras, symbolically the Lord is sent to His maternal uncle’s home.

 Netrotsav

-Before two days prior to Rath Yatra, Netrotsav ritual on idols of is conducted.
+Before two days prior to Rath Yatra, Netrotsav ritual on idols is conducted.
 According to belief, the eyes of the three deities are affected with conjunctivitis, owing to eating of Jambu or Jamun (Indian blackberry) and Baur (plum) in excess at Mosal.
 Hence, idols are symbolically treated for it during Netrotsav pujan by covering eyes with clothes.